software-mansion/starknet-jvm/README.md

 ## Building documentation

+User guides for kotlin and java are generated automatically based on `guide.md` file (⚠️ only this file should be modified ⚠️).
+It can include both code snippets and code section tags (which are used to include code from specific function).
+They will be embedded in the respective guides
+This way the code in the documentation is always up to date with the code in the repository.

+Execute following command to generate the guides:

+`./gradlew generateGuides`

 Documentation is written in Kdoc format and markdown and is generated using `Dokka`.
 Execute following commands from `/lib` to build docs.